AT&T’s ‘Internet Bill of Rights’ idea is just a power play against Google and Facebook

 These broadband providers aren’t dumb.
 They’ve been playing the game for a long time now, and it’s pretty clear that regulators are coming for them sooner or later — the last two years were just a preview, and the recent victory in the FCC possibly a short-lived one.

 They’ve been resigned to that fate for a long time.
-But what really gets their goat is the runaway success of edge providers — that is to say, internet companies like Facebook, Amazon, Google, Microsoft, and so on.
+But what really gets their goat is the runaway success of edge providers — that is to say, internet companies like Facebook, Amazon, Google, Microsoft and so on.
 The idea that these major companies, which handle all this personal data and are so critical to users of the web, have escaped serious regulation while ISPs are closely watched, this rankles the latter group to their core.

 The threat of edge providers is a great way to distract from the threat of broadband providers — which is why it gets brought up so much.
 FCC Chairman Ajit Pai himself wrote in an op-ed last year: